Today, the present helps us to understand the past.

 The familiar flat-bottomed steamboat wasn't fully

-evolved until a generation later -- around 1850.
+evolved until a generation later -- until around 1850.
 You know the form:

 engine mounted low in the center, cabins above the